grokify/gojira/README.md

 Meta Status is a common way to understand the stages of development given that many companies can use different statuses and workflows.

-Meta Status uses the following statuses and will provide a grouping capability for implementation-specific workflows into these standard meta statuses for consistent and canonical understanding of the process.
+Meta Status uses the following statuses (from [Asana](https://asana.com/resources/agile-methodology)) and will provide a grouping capability for implementation-specific workflows into these standard meta statuses for consistent and canonical understanding of the process.

+Not all the stages need to be used, however, the stages that are used can be understood in a canonical way.

 ![](agile-methodology-asana.png)